 - Is there a defence?

-Read on for further information in relation to False Imprisonment.
+Read on for further information about False Imprisonment.

-The defendant restrained the alleged victim against his or her will.
+The defendant restrained the alleged victim against his or her will; and

 - The defendant acted without lawful excuse;

 Level 5 imprisonment being a maximum of 10 years.
 Although the charge itself is not contained in the legislation, the maximum penalty is found in section 320 of the Crimes Act 1958.

 False Imprisonment cases will now often be heard in the Magistrates’ Court of Victoria or the County Court depending upon the seriousness of the alleged offending.
 Previously this charge could only be heard in the superior Courts.